hoiekim/inbox/docs/how_to_setup.md

 You need these to use Inbox:

 - A domain name
-- A server to run Inbox (Backend & Frontend server)
+- A server to run Inbox

 If you want to send emails using Inbox.
 You need a 3rd party email sending service.(Currently we're using [Sendgrid](https://sendgrid.com/))